In-person therapy in Bellevue or via telehealth throughout Washington

 Living fully only comes from bringing all of who you are to the life you currently have.

 Sometimes we’ll focus on practical tools you can use right away.
-Other times we’ll slow things down and look more deeply at what’s happening — in your thoughts, feelings, and relationships.
+Other times, we’ll slow things down and look more closely at your thoughts, feelings, relationships, and even the therapy relationship itself.

-I draw from approaches like Acceptance and Commitment Therapy (ACT), psychodynamic psychotherapy and existential psychology — not as techniques to apply but as ways of helping you understand yourself more clearly and respond differently.
+I incorporate Acceptance and Commitment Therapy (ACT), psychodynamic psychotherapy and existential psychology — not just as techniques but as ways to help you clarify what’s important, so you can respond with more intention to your life.

-With couples, I lean on insights from the Gottman Method and Emotionally Focused Therapy (EFT).
-We’ll work to understand unhelpful patterns between you and your partner as they unfold in real time — and then shift these patterns in ways that support connection and repair.
+For couples, I use the Gottman Method and Emotionally Focused Therapy (EFT) to understand the patterns that keep you stuck and then re-shape them to support deeper connection and effective repair.

-If I'm being honest, therapy’s a pretty uncommon arrangement.
+Starting therapy can feel uncomfortable — even a little scary at first.
 Why would anyone sit down with a complete stranger and tell them their life story?

 Still, people do it.
 I’ve done it — and believe it or not, it works.

-But you’ll bring something important with you: the instinct to grow.
-My job is to create a space where you feel safe enough to follow that instinct — alongside the fear and uncertainty that come with it.
+Along with a little fear, you’ll bring something else with you to your first session: the instinct to grow.
+I’ll create a space where you feel safe enough to follow that instinct.

-I’ll help you learn to replace self-criticism and judgement with something more useful: compassionate curiosity.
-As that grows, fear starts to loosen its grip and you begin to feel more at home with yourself.
+You’ll replace self-criticism and judgement with something more useful: compassionate curiosity.
+As that grows, fear loosens its grip and you’ll begin to feel more at home with yourself.

-From there, confidence grows — allowing you to explore what matters most in your life, who you want to be, and how you can move in that direction with courage.
+From there, confidence grows — allowing you to explore what matters and how you can move in that direction with courage.

 In the end, therapy is about becoming more of yourself, not less.